MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 SfBO uses mutual TLS (MTLS) for server communications within O365 and TLS from clients to the service, rendering this attack very difficult to impossible to achieve within the time period in which a given conversation could be attacked.
 TLS authenticates all parties and encrypts all traffic.
 This does not prevent eavesdropping, but the attacker cannot read the traffic unless the encryption is broken.

-El protocolo TURN se usa para lograr objetivos relacionados con elementos multimedia en tiempo real.
+El protocolo de TORNEAdo se usa para fines de medios en tiempo real.
 El protocolo de TORNEAdo no obliga a que el tráfico se cifre y la información que envía está protegida por la integridad del mensaje.
 Aunque está abierto a espionaje, la información que envía (es decir, las direcciones IP y el puerto) puede extraerse directamente mirando las direcciones de origen y destino de los paquetes.
 El servicio SfBO garantiza que los datos sean válidos comprobando la integridad de los mensajes del mensaje con la clave derivada de unos pocos elementos, incluida una contraseña de vuelta, que nunca se envía como texto no cifrado.
-SRTP (Secure Real-Time Transport Protocol) se utiliza para el tráfico de elementos multimedia y también está encriptado.
+SRTP se usa para el tráfico de medios y también está cifrado.

 ### <a name="identity-spoofing-ip-address-spoofing"></a>Suplantación de identidad (suplantación de dirección IP)
 Spoofing occurs when the attacker determines and uses an IP address of a network, computer, or network component without being authorized to do so.
 A successful attack allows the attacker to operate as if the attacker is the entity normally identified by the IP address.
 Within the context of Microsoft Lync Server 2010, this situation comes into play only if an administrator has done both of the following: